-The Saristavros family – founders of the Black Swan dip brand – has banked $7.38 million selling a strata-titled supermarket within Melbourne’s Lalor Plaza to a Chinese investor.
+The Saristavros family – founder of the Black Swan dip brand – has banked $7.38 million from a strata-titled supermarket at Melbourne’s Lalor Plaza.

-The Saristavros’ paid $8.3 million for the investment in late 2016 – two years after selling Black Swan to Monde Nissen Corporation for $115 million.
+The vendor paid $8.3m in late 2016 – two years after selling the food company to Monde Nissen Corporation for $115m.

-The 2050 square metre asset is fully leased to Coles which pays net annual rent of $468,512.
+The 2050 square metre retail asset is leased to Coles which pays net annual rent of $468,512.

-Coles has less than five years left to run on its rental agreement.
+The occupier has under five years left on its agreement.

-The strata asset occupies about 40 per cent of Lalor Plaza, a shopping centre at the north-west corner of McKimmies Road and Darebin Drive.
-Lalor is about 18 kilometres north of the city.
+The asset occupies about 40pc of Lalor Plaza – at the north-west corner of McKimmies Road and Darebin Drive, 18 kilometres north of Melbourne.

-The agents said that over the past two years, six single tenanted Coles supermarkets have transacted in Victoria, for a total of $95 million.
-Only one was worth less than $10 million.
-The average yield was 4.68 per cent.
+Over the past two years, six single tenanted Coles supermarkets have transacted in Victoria – for a total of $95m, they added.

-In January, the Saristavros family offered a $1 million reward for information which could lead to finding the killer of patriarch Christos who was shot dead following an ambush outside a charity event in Box Hill in 2000.
+In January, the Saristavros family offered a reward for information which may lead to finding the killer of patriarch Christos at a Box Hill charity event in 2000.

-Christos founded Black Swan’s operating company, Poseidon Tarama, which first produced Poseiden Dips, in Clayton South, in 1980.
+That businessman founded Black Swan’s operating company, Poseidon Tarama, which also produced Poseiden Dips at Clayton South from 1980.